Charles Perry (Texas politician)

-Charles Perry is an American politician and accountant serving as a member of the Texas Senate from the 28th district.
+Charles Perry is an accountant and politician serving as a member of the Texas Senate from the 28th district.
 He assumed office on September 30, 2014.
 He was previously a member of the Texas House of Representatives for the 83rd district from 2010 to 2014.

 Early life and education

 Perry is a native of Lubbock, Texas.
 After graduating from Sweetwater High School in Sweetwater, Texas, Perry earned a Bachelor of Business Administration degree in accounting and management information systems from Texas Tech University.

-Career

-Outside of politics, Perry works as a Certified Public Accountant.
-He served as a member of the Texas House of Representatives for the 83rd district from 2010 to 2014.
-During his tenure in the House, Perry served as vice chair of the Government Efficiency & Reform Committee and chair of the Agriculture, Water and Rural Affairs Committee.
-Perry was elected to the Texas Senate in 2014.
-Since 2019, Perry has serviced as chair of the Senate Water and Rural Affairs Committee and as vice chair of the Senate Health & Human Services Committee.
-He has also served as a member of the Western States Water Council and Southwestern States Water Commission.
+Perry has worked as a Certified Public Accountant.

+Political career

+Perry was first elected to the Texas House of Representatives in 2010, defeating Delwin Jones who held the position since 1989.
+He was a member of the Texas House for the 83rd district from 2010 to 2014.

+Perry was elected to the Texas Senate in 2014, winning a special election for the seat vacated by Robert L. Duncan.
+In 2025, Perry authored legislation to ban THC in Texas.